Emrul-Hasan-Emon/A2ZSuperShop-E-commerce-Site/README.md

         npm install use-reducer-logger --force
             With the help of use-reducer-logger we can find is there any issue occuring while change states.
 It means we can debug the states from developer tools.
 We can see each state and consequences action.
 Then we can easily understand what is happening each time.

+10. Now its time for designing.
+We will do designing using react bootstrap.
+We will not use bootstrap directly rather than we will use react bootstrap which converts bootstrap css into react component which will make our task more easier.
+    1. First install bootstrap by following command. npm install react-bootstrap bootstrap
+    2. Update frontend/App.js file
+    2. For LinkContainer component which is used in App.js we need to install another packager named react router bootstrap.
+The command is following. npm install react-router-bootstrap
+    3. Remove the style for header from frontend/index.css
+    4. import react bootstrap in frontend/index.js
+    5. Update App.js again to align the screen
+    6. Create footer in App.js file

+11. Create Product and Rating Component
+    1. First update HomeScreen.js.
+Because product are being seen in the homescreen page.
+    2. Add bootstrap component like Row and Col
+    3. Create component folder in frontend/src folder
+    4. Inside frontend/src/component create Product.js
+    5. Now using Card component from bootstrap create a block in the screen for each product.
+    4. Create Product component
+    5. Use Rating component in product component.